 If you have a Touch ID iPad model, you can add up to five fingerprints so either different fingers or different people can use Touch ID to unlock your iPad without having to enter the passcode.

-Open Settings > Touch ID & Passcode > Add a Fingerprint.
+Open Settings > Touch ID & Passcode > Type in your passcode (if requested) > Add a Fingerprint.

 How to use Memoji and Animoji in iMessage